mrocklin/blog/_posts/work/2019-02-27-slack-github.md

     that the broader team we're working with extends beyond the borders of those people that have access to our Slack.

-2. We want to record the conversation in case participants change in the future.
+2.  **Record the conversation** in case participants change in the future.

     Most development efforts change hands over time.
 We may work on this project today, but next month some of us will probably move on to other